 21/04/2016by Rob Findlay

-If you recall, constant capacity planning optimises the entire hospital right through the year, by re-profiling routine elective work to achieve constant beds, theatres and clinics.
+If you recall, constant capacity planning optimises the entire hospital right through the year, by re-profiling routine elective work around the non-elective peaks to achieve constant beds, theatres and clinics.
 This avoids the high marginal costs of extra winter capacity and waiting list initiatives, so that you can do more activity at lower cost.